 In my view, when we enter the outer world, we are indeed entering the inner world as well.
 How can that be?
 You ask.

-Consider an early version of humans, before they thought of themselves as separate from nature.
-When they were aware that like trees, animals, and plants, they, too, were nature.
+Consider an early version of humans before they thought of themselves as separate from nature, when they were aware that like trees, animals, and plants, they, too, were nature.
 There was no separation, no obsession with controlling, taming, or manipulating nature.
-The consequences of this systematic, deadly annihilation and lack of vision is not a myth.
+The consequences of this systematic, deadly annihilation and lack of vision are not a myth.
 Should we not awaken to our power and origins, we are penning our own tragic end.